Clearing and results day 2024: prepare your back-up plan

 - Don't do well under pressure?
-There are a few more ways you can get a head start on Clearing, including preparing for how a Clearing call can go and common questions that are asked on these.
+There are a few more ways you can get a head start on Clearing, including preparing for how a Clearing call can go.

 - Have an alternative course in mind?
 Our course pages and university profiles contain lots of info to help you dig deeper, including what students really think, typical employment outcomes and much more.